statusbits/smartthings/SmartAlarm.md

 Smart Alarm is a versatile home security application for the [SmartThings](http://www.smartthings.com) home automation system.

-Please note that this app is provided here *as is* and is no longer supported.
+__Please note that this app is provided here *as is* and is no longer supported.
-Smart Alarm user are advised to switch to
+Smart Alarm users are advised to switch to
-[Smart Home Monitor (SHM)](https://support.smartthings.com/hc/en-us/articles/205380154), the native home security application developed and supported by SmartThings.
+[Smart Home Monitor (SHM)](https://support.smartthings.com/hc/en-us/articles/205380154), the native home security application developed and supported by SmartThings.__

 ### Features